 Step 3.1.1: Treatment by surgery (surgical method)

-In the previous blog post the distinction between surgical methods and therapeutic methods have been discussed (here).
-Surgical methods practised on the human or animal body are excluded from patent protection according to the German Patent Act (PatG) and the European Patent Convention (EPC)[1].
+In the previous blog post the distinction between surgical methods and therapeutic methods has been discussed (here).
+Surgical methods practised on the human or animal body are excluded from patent protection according to the German Patent Act (PatG) and the European Patent Convention (EPC) [1].

 Just one surgical step suffices to qualify the method as surgical method[2].
 However, a surgical step does not have to include a curative/therapeutic purpose[3].
 Further, a claim in which a surgical step has been omitted, but which surgical step inevitably needs to be performed before, during or after the claimed method steps, is implicitly covered by the claim and will lead to exclusion from patentability[4].